MayyadahShehadeh/reading-notes/Read04a.md

 >- greeting = 'Welcome! ' ;
 >- document .write( ' < h3>' +greeting + ' </ h3> ');
 ### JAVASCRIPT RUNS WHERE IT IS FOUND IN THE HTML
+When you put the script tag inside the body it will rin inside the body, and if you put it after the footer tag in will run there.
+## WHAT IS A VARIABLE?
+> A script will have to temporarily store the bits of information it needs to do its job.
+It can store this data in variables.

+> When you write JavaScript, you have to tell the interpreter every individual step that you want it to perform.
+This sometimes involves more detail than you might expect.

+>Think about calculating the area of a wall; in math the area of a rectangle is obtained by multiplying two
+numbers:
+> width x height = area